Achrafbennanizia/Bananapi/docs/api/REACT_APP_API.md

 **Usage:**

-- Used by React web app for emergency stop
+- Used by React web app to stop charging
-- Only active when charging is in progress
+- Works in both CHARGING and PAUSED states
+- Emergency stop capability
-- Immediate action, stops charging safely
+- Ends the current charging session

 ---

-### 4. Start Charging (Simulator/Hardware Only)
+### 6. Start Charging (Simulator/Hardware Only)

 **POST** `/api/charging/start`